-Proposition 9.5.1.
-Let M be a simple SCM with a single exogenous input variable C and an endogenous variable X, both of which are observed (and possibly other latent variables as well).
-A dependence implies that C causes X according to M.
+Proposition 10.1.1.
+Let M be a simple iSCM with a single exogenous input variable C and a single endogenous variable X. A dependence implies that C causes X according to G(M).

 Proof.
-This follows immediately from Proposition 9.1.4.
+This follows immediately from Theorem 9.2.19.